Oswiu: Holy relics

-Oswy and his wife Eanflæd were gifted relics of several saints from Pope Vitalian around 665: Saint Peter, Saint Paul, Saint Laurentius, John the Apostle, Saint Gregory, and Saint Pancras.
+Oswy and his wife Eanflæd were given relics of several saints from Pope Vitalian around 665: Saint Peter, Saint Paul, Saint Laurentius, John the Apostle, Saint Gregory, and Saint Pancras.
 Eanflæd was also granted "a cross, with a gold key to it, made out of the most holy chains of the apostles, Peter and Paul".
 This gift is documented by Bede in Ecclesiastical History of the English People as part of a returning delegation from Rome, which had been led by Wighard.